PhanVanVien/desktop-app/README.md

 <hr/>
 <h2 align="center">Preview</h2>
-I obfuscate certain information to safeguard enterprise data</p>
+I obfuscate certain information to safeguard enterprise data.
 All the data is fetched via an API designed by my colleagues.
 I retrieve the data and implement pagination.
 Furthermore, I have added a search feature.

 **Login Form**